Table of Contents Show

 How Long Are You Planning to Stay in Your Vacation Home?How Long Are You Planning to Stay in Your Vacation Home?

 This is a very personal question, and each person will have their answer.
 Take some time to decide what’s best for you and your family.
 Those with children will need to think about schooling.
 Anyone who still has a business in New York City will need to make regular commutes into the city.
 If you plan to work from home, you may need to make some changes to the home.
 Keep this question in the back of your mind after you’ve made the transition.
 Who knows?
 Perhaps after a few weeks, you’ll decide to make your move permanent.

 Does the home Require any Renovations or Upgrades?Does the home Require any Renovations or Upgrades?

 Vacation homes tend to have a lot less wear and tear than primary residences.
 However, after a few weeks of staying there, you may find they have more problems than you initially thought.
 Have a home inspector or building contractor evaluate the home before you move in.
 The sooner you can catch a problem, the better it is for both your wallet and mental health.

 Consider what’ll you’ll need to make the home more comfortable for a long-term stay.
 Depending on how long you’ll be staying, you may need to reconfigure a few rooms to accommodate your new habits better.
 For instance, changing a guest bedroom into a home office, getting new furniture, or setting up a homeschooling space.
-If you are working from home, then you may need to think about how to divide up areas to make downtown easier.
+If you are working from home, you may need to think about dividing up areas to make downtown easier.
 Out here, you can’t just pop down to Starbucks when you need a break.
 You’ll be restricted to the home, for the most part, so you need to think about how you can relax when you need it.